Peer Supporters at Secret Harbour Surf Lifesaving Club

 The Peer Support Program is overseen by the SLSWA Development Officer and our volunteers take part in peer support training run by SLSWA.

-Let us introduce you to our Peer Support volunteers at SHSLSC, Carolyn Wilson and Lorry Rule.
+Let us introduce you to our Peer Support volunteers at SHSLSC, Carolyn Wilson, Lorry Rule and Daniel Andrew.

 A long standing member of SHSLSC, Carolyn joined the club 20 years ago with the aim of learning how to stay safe at the beach and to help out at the club.
 Her eldest of three children was just 8 years old at the time and since then Carolyn has seen the club grow from 300 members to around 1000!

 The desire to volunteer started Carolyn’s outstanding tenure as one of the club’s most dedicated and accomplished members.
 Carolyn is the recipient of a vast portfolio of awards which acknowledge her achievements and excellence in surf lifesaving such as patrolling, officiating, volunteering and being an inspiration to our youth.
 All whilst contributing countless hours to the club and the wider surf lifesaving community.

 Carolyn is well known by her family and peers as someone who demonstrates resilience and strength in the face of life challenges and is a natural fit to provide assistance and advice as a Peer Supporter.
 At age 14, Carolyn was involved in a serious motorbike accident, which has presented many challenges, but she managed to work with and around them.

 Carolyn became a Registered Nurse/Midwife (32 years) and played & coached Netball, Water skiing and on top of that has a black belt in taekwondo!

 Here is what Carolyn had to say about her time at Secret Harbour SLSC and involvement in Surf Lifesaving:

 “(I)…grew up on farm in SA near the Barossa Valley with three brothers and rarely went to the beach.
 In fact I hated the beach, now I love it!!”